 She makes twists on local comfort food, and we dream about the breakfast bruschetta, the daily dumplings, and the cast iron skillet dishes.

-Just around the corner for Koko Head Cafe is Via Gelato Hawai’i, which has some of the island’s best ice cream/gelato.
+Just around the corner from Koko Head Cafe is Via Gelato Hawai’i, which has some of the island’s best ice cream/gelato.
 It’s classic gelato worthy of Italy with standards like straciatella (chocolate chip) and sorbetto but also lovely local flavors like lihing shiso, liliko’i (passionfruit), and even kūlolo (taro root).

-This is a hole-in-the-wall, walk up to a window and order a takeaway joint that’s so small you might pass it if you blink.
+This is a hole-in-the-wall.
+Walk up to a window and order a takeaway joint that’s so small you might pass it if you blink.
 Okata bento is no-frills food that’s affordable and one of the best teriyaki bento boxes on the island.

 Talk to any local about food, and they’ll quickly start recommending their favorite poke (fresh fish salad) place to you.
 There are a lot of subjective details to poke — do you like it with or without mayo?
 Green or Maui onions?
 A lot of little shoyu? — but one non-negotiable is freshness.